Caesar's civil war: Thapsus and return

 By doing so, Caesar forced the Pompeians to form up for battle.
 With good terrain narrowing the front, limiting Metellus Scipio's numerical advantage, Caesar went to address his men, who spontaneously attacked the opposing lines, taking them by surprise and quickly routing them.
 Plutarch, however, reports that Caesar felt an oncoming epileptic fit and was taken to rest, leading to the confused attack.
 Either way, Metellus Scipio's forces were routed, with overwhelmingly unequal casualties: some 10,000 dead Pompeians for around 50 casualties.
 Metellus Scipio and the rest of the Pompeian leadership was able, however, to escape, though most would end up dead in weeks, either from suicide or execution following capture: Metellus Scipio attempted to escape by sea but killed himself when intercepted by Caesarian ships; Juba and a Pompeian officer named Marcus Petreius arranged a suicide pact by single combat.
 Labienus was able to escape, making his way to Spain, where he joined Gnaeus and Sextus Pompey.

 During the campaign before Thapsus, Cato the Younger held the city of Utica and was absent at the battle; when he was informed of the defeat, he consulted with his soldiers, who numbered but three hundred and were hopelessly outnumbered.
 After dinner, Cato took his sword and stabbed himself in the stomach; at the noise, a doctor was summoned, but Cato ripped the stitches open and "began ripping out his own entrails", dying before anyone could stop him.

-Caesar was disappointed he would not be able to pardon Cato, who had killed himself primarily to "out of a desire to avoid his enemy's mercy".
+Caesar was disappointed he would not be able to pardon Cato, who had killed himself primarily "out of a desire to avoid his enemy's mercy".
 He then remained in Africa to settle affairs in the region, subjecting communities which had supported Pompey to punitive fines.
 He also engaged in a brief affair with Eunoë, the wife of King Bogud of Mauretania.
 In June 46, he left Africa for Rome, stopping first in Sardinia, and returning to the city near the end of July.